microsoft/teams-powerapps-app-templates/IssueReporting/Documentation/extend-issue-rename-work-order.md

 ## Understanding localization

 Before we continue, it's important to understand localization in canvas apps.
-All text labels in Issue reporting use localization variables to localize text language to eight different languages.
+All text labels in Issue Reporting use localization variables to localize text language to eight different languages.
 If you overwrite this formula with static text, the app won't be localized for other languages.

 To maintain localization, create a spreadsheet with these three columns: